sniper88t/sniper88t/README.md

 ![gitprofile](https://user-images.githubusercontent.com/53316237/122551957-ad8b5100-d003-11eb-8da2-0487c9cab708.png)

  - 🔭 I’m currently working on opensource & private projects
- - 💬 Ask me about Laravel and Javascript (Vue, React, Angular, Node.js) issues
+ - 💬 Ask me about PHP(Laravel) & Javascript (Vue, React, Angular, Node.js) & SQL/NoSQL DB issues

  The best advice is to just jump in.
 Don't be afraid of the things that you're not so good at.